I used to love my morning cup of coffee, and the stronger the better!

 I don’t drink coffee anymore.
 I don’t miss it, really.
 I like being free and waking up without a headache.
 When I do have a cup now and then, I know I’m in for an anxious ride that reminds me why I gave it up in the first place.

-If you are struggling with low energy, try making green smoothies with raw maca powder.
+If you are struggling with low energy, try making green smoothies with raw maca powder or cacao.
 You’ll get a boost of energy and perhaps even a lighter mood that helps to offset caffeine withdrawal symptoms.

-Instead of reaching for your morning cup of coffee to kill your headache and help you feel “alive”, try reaching for a green smoothie instead!
+Instead of reaching for your morning cup of coffee to kill your headache and help you feel “alive”, try reaching for a green smoothie!